Operational Resilience vs Business Continuity

 Long-Term Goal

-On the other hand, the purpose of business continuity management is to minimize the potential impact of a disruptive event.
+On the other hand, the purpose of business continuity management is to minimise the potential impact of a disruptive event.
 Hence, business continuity must work closely with business impact analysis to ensure that you can address these events in the most effective manner.
 The goal is to maintain the confidence and trust of your customers.

 Crisis management team in a meeting